 Dramatherapy - MSc

-If you have at least one year’s experience of working alongside people, either within a mental or physical health setting, education, social services or the voluntary sector, in a caring/support/facilitative capacity, this MSc in Dramatherapy could be your route to a new rewarding career in only two years.
+If you have at least one year’s experience of working alongside others in a caring/support/facilitative capacity within a mental or physical health setting, as well as experience of drama/theatre or other action-based creative processes, this MSc in Dramatherapy could be your route to a new rewarding career.

-The course will help you build on your interpersonal and creative skills and develop new competencies as a dramatherapist.
-It offers a creative approach to working with others and includes placements which are a vital part of the learning process.
+The course will help you build on your interpersonal, facilitation and creative skills to develop new competencies in this dynamic profession.
+It offers a creative approach to working with others and includes supervised practice placements in diverse settings, which are a vital part of the learning process.

 This course leads to eligibility to register with the Health & Care Professions Council (HCPC) and use the protected title of ‘dramatherapist’.